SixLabors/docs/articles/polygonclipper/polygonsandcontours.md

 ```

 There is no need to append `(0, 0)` again at the end unless you are deliberately feeding the stroker a contour you want treated as explicitly closed.

+Avoid duplicate closing vertices in boolean inputs unless your data source naturally includes them and you have chosen to preserve them.
+Repeating the first vertex usually adds no information for region operations.

 ## A `Polygon` Is a Collection of Contours